garaio/remcloud-message-bus-api/README.md

 ## About this specification

-Certain parts of this specification can have a specification status.
+Messages in this specification have a specification status.
 These status are:

 Status | Meaning
 ---|---
 :heavy_check_mark:| The information is available and will not change without further notice. |
-:x:| The information is not available |
+:x:| The information is not available. |
 :warning:| The information is deprecated and may become invalid in future releases. |

 Please remember that only the master branch of this documentation reflects the current state of our productive REM systems.